daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-7 DELETED

-Reqtraq SHALL skip any folder named "testdata" when searching for source code.

-##### Attributes:
-- Parents: REQ-TRAQ-SWH-2
-- Rationale: testdata folder may contain source code, which should not be included in the traceability.
-- Verification: Test
-- Safety Impact: None

 #### REQ-TRAQ-SWL-8 Ctags

 Reqtraq SHALL use the Universal Ctags application to parse supported source code files (those with an extension: c, h, cc, hh or go) for function names, and store them.